Code-Institute-Submissions/Stream-2-Project/README.md

 Testing
 =======

-This Application was tested across a range of browsers
+This Application was tested across a range of browsers.